Hisense 85A6Q 85"

 Main Differences

-• The display type is LED-backlit, LCD on Hisense 85A6Q 85″ and QLED, LCD, LED-backlit on Samsung QN85QEF1AF 85″.
+• The display type is LED-backlit LCD on Hisense 85A6Q 85″ and QLED LCD LED-backlit on Samsung QN85QEF1AF 85″.

 • The screen size is 85″ on Hisense 85A6Q 85″ and 84.5″ on Samsung QN85QEF1AF 85″.

-• Dolby Vision support is available on Hisense 85A6Q 85″ but not on Samsung QN85QEF1AF 85″.
+• Dolby Vision support is present on Hisense 85A6Q 85″ but not available on Samsung QN85QEF1AF 85″.

 • The Bluetooth version is 5 on Hisense 85A6Q 85″ and 5.3 on Samsung QN85QEF1AF 85″.

-• The audio output power is 2 x 15W on Hisense 85A6Q 85″ and 2 x 10W on Samsung QN85QEF1AF 85″.
+• Audio output power is 2 x 15W on Hisense 85A6Q 85″ and 2 x 10W on Samsung QN85QEF1AF 85″.

-• The width is 1892 mm on Hisense 85A6Q 85″ and 1902.5 mm on Samsung QN85QEF1AF 85″.
+• Width is 1892 mm on Hisense 85A6Q 85″ and 1902.5 mm on Samsung QN85QEF1AF 85″.

-• The weight is 36000 g on Hisense 85A6Q 85″ and 33112 g on Samsung QN85QEF1AF 85″.
+• Weight is 36000 g on Hisense 85A6Q 85″ and 33112 g on Samsung QN85QEF1AF 85″.

-• The thickness is 101 mm on Hisense 85A6Q 85″ and 60.9 mm on Samsung QN85QEF1AF 85″.
+• Thickness is 101 mm on Hisense 85A6Q 85″ and 60.9 mm on Samsung QN85QEF1AF 85″.

-• The height is 1099 mm on Hisense 85A6Q 85″ and 1089.7 mm on Samsung QN85QEF1AF 85″.
+• Height is 1099 mm on Hisense 85A6Q 85″ and 1089.7 mm on Samsung QN85QEF1AF 85″.

-• The volume is 210010.108 cm³ on Hisense 85A6Q 85″ and 126255.093825 cm³ on Samsung QN85QEF1AF 85″.
+• Volume is 210010.108 cm³ on Hisense 85A6Q 85″ and 126255.093825 cm³ on Samsung QN85QEF1AF 85″.

 • The maximum operating temperature is 35 °C on Hisense 85A6Q 85″ and 40 °C on Samsung QN85QEF1AF 85″.